end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

 {{< pleasenote >}}
-  Note that the code above is later refered to as &quot;_Arduino tone and delay functions overrides_&quot;.
+  Note that the code above is later refered to as "_Arduino tone and delay functions overrides_".
 {{< /pleasenote >}}